Dredging Turbidity Curtains

 Question regarding Dredging Turbidity Curtains: I need a turbidity curtain for dredging to help control displaced materials during my project.
 I am located in Florida and need something that is maybe 200' long and 10' deep.
 Which type turbidity curtain do I require for my project?
 How does this work to keep materials contained?
 How should I install this barrier?

-Due to the constantly displaced silt and turbidity that occurs during a dredging project, Turbidity Curtains are one of the most common options used to help contain and control turbidity.
+Answer: Due to the constantly displaced silt and turbidity that occurs during a dredging project, Turbidity Curtains are one of the most common options used to help contain and control turbidity.
 These barriers typically include a top flotation and bottom skirt that provides containment both on top and underneath the water surface.